PK-cod3ch3mist/PAC-MAN_gameBuild/README.md

 # PAC-MAN_gameBuild
-A simple version of Pac-Man written in C++
+A simple version of Pac-Man written in C++.
+Needs no graphics support.
+Entirely based on ASCII art/characters!!

 The file pac.cpp contains code that will work on any macOS machine.
 The file Pac_linux.cpp contains code that will work on any linux machine.